IntelligentServiceLab/SANFM-DI/README.md

-#SANFM-DI
+This repository is the Python implementation for the following paper:

-Source code for paper ['Web API Recommendation based on Self-Attentional Neural Factorization Machines with Domain Interactions']
+> Guosheng Kang, Linghang Ding, Jianxun Liu, Buqing Cao, and Yu Xu.
+Web API Recommendation based on Self-Attentional Neural Factorization Machines with Domain Interactions.
+IEEE Transactions on Network Science and Engineering, 2023.

 ## Environment Settings